- Follow our global Twitter account at @refugees and find and follow your local UNHCR country office account

 - Watch our latest videos on Youtube

-- Sign up to our weekly newsletter
+- Sign up to receive one of our newsletters

 And don't forget to share our posts with your friends.